-Location: Carbon Brief’s office is in central London but the food, land and nature team is based in different locations (currently Washington D.C. and Mumbai).
-There is flexibility within this role to be based remotely, anywhere in the world, and the successful candidate will be comfortable working with an international team across different time zones.
+Location: Carbon Brief’s office is in central London.
+There is flexibility within this role to be based remotely and the successful candidate will be comfortable working across different time zones.
 You may be expected to undertake some travel as part of your work.

-Salary: Between £30,000 and £38,000 per year, depending on skills and experience, with generous benefits.
-Salary will be discussed with shortlisted applicants, due to the possibility of there being more than one role.
+Salary: Competitive, with generous benefits.
+Salary will be discussed with shortlisted applicants, due to the possibility of it being a part-time or full-time position.

 How to apply

 - A covering letter explaining why you would be a good fit for the role and the organisation, including examples of your work with data.